ArthurYdalgo/laravext/docs/tools/routing.md

 - `route_group_attributes`: is used to define the attributes that will be passed to the route group, (such as `middleware`, `as`).
 In order to avoid conflicts with the automagically generate route segments, the `prefix` parameters that you'd usually use with a route group is not used
 - `root_view`: is used to define the root view that will be used to render the component.
 This will override the default root view [defined in the configuration file](/configuration.md?id=root-view).
 If nothing is set, the default root view will be used.

-Here's an example where any automagically generate route from this point forward (including the '/dashboard' route itself) will contain the defined props, and the defined route group attributes, such as middleware and name prefix, but the prefix will be ignored, unlike a common route group.
+Here's an example where any automagically generate route from this point forward (including the '/dashboard' route itself) will contain the defined route group attributes, such as middleware and name prefix, but the prefix will be ignored, unlike a common route group.

 ```php
 use Illuminate\Support\Facades\Route;